t-morris/astro-colony/README.md

 Blog entries can be added in the same way as for normal Astro blog sites by adding entries to the `src/content/blog/` folder, with image assets being added to the `public/blog_assets/` folder.

 #### About Us Page

+The about us page is edited directly as a normal astro page would be by editing the about.astro file.

+#### Contact Us Page

+This theme uses [Web3Forms](https://web3forms.com/) to handle contact form submissions.
+To set it up:
+1. **Get Your API Key** – Sign up at [Web3Forms](https://web3forms.com/#start) and generate an API key.
+2. **Add Your Key** – Open the `consts.ts` file in the project and find the `WEB3FORMS_KEY_HERE` constant.
+Replace the placeholder with your API key.

 ## Installation & Setup
 1. Clone the repository and install dependencies: